mikaeilorfanian/dj_j_p/django-async-job-pipelines/README.md

 Features:
 - massive concurrency supported using `async` job runners
 - supports chaining of jobs (pipelines)
-- requires no jobs queue because it uses your Django database as a job queue
+- uses your Django database as a job queue
-- can be run on multiple OS processes to scale things up
+- can be run on multiple OS processes simultaneously
-- allows excluding jobs so you can run jobs that must be run special machines (e.g. jobs requiring a GPU)
+- allows excluding jobs so you can run jobs that must be run on special machines (e.g. jobs requiring a GPU)

 # The State of the Project
 This project is under development.
 The public APIs are solid and breaking changes will be noted in the docs (this readme for now).